Authentication and Authorization: Overview

 name: sonar

-The SonarQube Permission Template defines three groups: non-interactive-users
+The SonarQube Permission Template defines three groups: view-group, sonar-administrators, and sonar-developers:

-- non-interactive-users: Users who have read-only access to the project.
+- view-group: Users who have read-only access to the project.
 They can view project's data and metrics but cannot modify or interact with it.

 - sonar-administrators: Users with full control over the SonarQube project.
 They can create, modify, delete projects, manage user access, and configure SonarQube settings.